Sy Rogers

 Sinclair Rogers II (December 15, 1956 – April 19, 2020) was an American Christian pastor who was part of the ex-gay movement.
 In the late 1980s, Rogers was a President of Exodus International, and became one of the earliest personalities associated with the ex-gay movement.
 He wrote a life-story entitled "The Man in the Mirror," which was published in pamphlet form by Last Days Ministries.

 Life and career

+Rogers had a traumatic childhood.
+He was molested as a toddler, and his mother died in a car accident when he was four.
+After his mother's death, his father left him with relatives for a year.
+Later, at school, he was bullied for effeminate mannerisms and experienced shame over same-sex attraction.